-Except as provided in this section (27.2.C.), in the event an employee, who is otherwise eligible, did not complete his/her initial probationary period as a Lieutenant during the prior rating period, the employee shall become eligible upon satisfactory completion (Meets Expectations or higher) of his/her initial probationary period as a Lieutenant.
-Payment in those instances shall be made prospectively from the first full pay period following completion of the initial probationary period as a Lieutenant.
-For any successful completion of an initial probationary period that occurs on or after the beginning of the first full pay period in October 2023, the associated increase shall be to the pay step immediately above the employee's rate of pay at the time of the increase.
+Except as provided in this section (29.2.C.), in the event an employee, who is otherwise eligible, did not complete his/her initial probationary period during the prior rating period, the employee shall become eligible upon satisfactory completion (Meets Expectations or higher) of his/her initial probationary period.
+Payment in those instances shall be made prospectively from the first full pay period following completion of the initial probationary period.
+For any successful completion of an initial probationary period that occurs on or after the beginning of the first full pay period in October 2024, the associated increase shall be to the pay step immediately above the employee's rate of pay at the time of the increase.

-2. Effective the beginning of the first full pay period in January 2024 and January 2025, employees who have completed an initial probationary period as a Lieutenant and whose overall performance rating for the prior rating period is Meets Expectations or higher shall have their base rate increased by one pay step, limited by the pay range maximum and by any limits provided in an individual's DROP agreement.
+2. Effective the beginning of the first pay period in January 2026 and January 2027, employees who have completed an initial probationary period and whose overall performance rating for the prior rating period is Meets Expectations or higher shall have their base rate increased by one pay step, limited by the pay range maximum and by any limits provided in an individual's DROP agreement.

-In the event an employee, who is otherwise eligible, did not complete his/her initial probationary period as a Lieutenant during the prior rating period, the employee shall become eligible upon satisfactory completion (Meets Expectations or higher) of his/her initial probationary period as a Lieutenant.
-Payment in those instances shall be made prospectively from the first full pay period following completion of the initial probationary period as a Lieutenant.
+In the event an employee, who is otherwise eligible, did not complete his/her initial probationary period during the prior rating period, the employee shall become eligible upon satisfactory completion (Meets Expectations or higher) of his/her initial probationary period.
+Payment in those instances shall be made prospectively from the first full pay period following completion of the initial probationary period.